 - The hospital is operating a one way system on the ground floor.
 Attendants will be present inside the hospital and able to direct you to the lifts to the 4th floor Private Patient Admissions and Refractive Suite.

 - We have installed Perspex safety screens on our reception desk.

-- To minimise the number of people in our clinics, we are asking patients who cannot attend alone to arrive with a maximum of one other person.
-We understand that patients may need to travel in with a relative or carer, but please be aware that due to social distancing measures we have in place, we may ask them to wait outside for you.
+- To minimise the number of people in our clinics, we are asking patients who cannot attend alone to arrive with a maximum of one other person, and only if absolutely necessary.
+We understand that patients may need to travel in with a relative or carer, but please be aware that, due to our social distancing measures, we may ask them to wait outside for you.
 This is to ensure yours and other patients’ safety in our clinics.

-- For patients coming in for surgical procedures, we ask that if you need someone with you, that they drop you off and pick you up from the ward but do not stay in the hospital unless absolutely necessary.
+- When coming in for your procedure, we ask that, if you need someone with you, they drop you off and pick you up from the ward.

 - We have a strict cleaning regime of all equipment in place and all equipment is cleaned and sanitised before your surgical appointment.

 - The clinical team who see you for your surgical appointment will be wearing appropriate PPE (personal protective equipment) which may include a face mask, visor, gloves and a gown.
-We know you might not be used to seeing our team with this increased level of protective equipment but these steps are there to help keep you and our team safe.
+These steps are there to help keep you and our team safe.

 - We will be asking all patients to use the hand washing facilities on arrival to the fourth floor.
 This is to ensure any alcohol hand sanitiser residue is removed.

 - All high contact points such as door handles and surfaces are all wiped clean regularly throughout the day.